-North Korea’s Nuclear War Threat: Pyongyang Evacuation Ordered As Trump Sends Armada to Korean Peninsula
+North Korea’s Nuclear War Threat: Pyongyang Evacuation Ordered As Trump Sends Armada To Korean Peninsula

 “We are sending an armada.
 We have submarines.
 Very powerful.
 Far more powerful than the aircraft carrier.”

-South Korean news outlets have announced that DPRK citizens have been fidding one another farewell as rumours of the nation preparing for a large-scale war were circulating widely.
+South Korean news outlets have announced that DPRK citizens have been bidding one another farewell as rumors of the nation preparing for a large-scale war were circulating widely.

 North Korean monitoring agency, 38 North, has revealed satellite images that show North Korea’s Punggye-ri Nuclear Test Site bustling with suspicious activity.